 Scholars are divided about the likelihood of a third domestication event having occurred in Africa.
 The earliest domesticated cattle in Africa have been found at Capeletti, Algeria, about 6500 BP, but Bos remains are found at African sites in what is now Egypt, such as Nabta Playa and Bir Kiseiba as long ago as 9,000 years, and they may be domesticated.
 Early cattle remains have also been found at Wadi el-Arab (8500-6000 BC) and El Barga (6000-5500 BC).

 A recent study (Stock and Gifford-Gonzalez 2013) suggests that although genetic evidence for African domesticated cattle is not as comprehensive or detailed as that for the other forms of cattle, what there is available suggests that domestic cattle in Africa are the result of wild aurochs having been introduced into local domestic B. taurus populations.
+A genomic study published in 2014 (Decker et al.) indicates that while considerable introgression and breeding practices have altered the population structure of modern day cattle, there is still consistent evidence for three major groups of domestic cattle.

 One recent strain of evidence for the domestication of cattle comes from the study of lactase persistence, the ability to digest milk sugar lactose in adults (the opposite of lactose intolerance).
 Most mammals, including humans, can tolerate milk as infants, but after weaning, they lose that ability.
 Only about 35% of people in the world are able to digest milk sugars as adults without discomfort, a trait called lactase persistence.
 This is a genetic trait, and it is theorized that it would have selected for in human populations that had ready access to fresh milk.